NIVANorge/Mobius2/docs/index.md

 ## Usage and attribution

-Mobius2 is © Norsk Institutt for Vannforskning, NIVA (Norwegian institute for water research) 2024.
+Mobius2 is © Norsk Institutt for Vannforskning, NIVA (The Norwegian Institute for Water Research) 2024.
 Mobius2 is published open source under the Apache 2.0 license.
 See the [LICENSE](https://github.com/NIVANorge/Mobius2/blob/main/LICENSE) file in the github repository for details.

 We would be grateful if publications that use Mobius2 or a model developed in Mobius2 provide a link to this page.